...

 • 1 tsp ground cumin

-• Salt and black pepper to taste
+• Salt to taste

-• Lime wedges optional, for serving
+• Fresh coriander optional, for garnish

 Instructions